simulogics/airlinesim-docs/content/docs/user-interface/gameplay/commercial-tab/index.en.md

 ### Flight Numbers

 In this menu, you can review your airline's flight numbers, organize them in groups or create new ones.
 If you want to set up a new flight number, choose an origin and a destination in the menu on the left.
-Routes may also include a stopover (technical stop) known as a VIA flight which can be added in the Via section.
+Routes may also include a stopover (technical stop) known as a via flight which can be added in the respective section.

 ### Route Evaluation